bogdan-szabo-sociomantic/ocean-1/README.rst

 described in version **v1.5** are the steps required to move from **v1.4** to **v1.5**.

-If you need to jump several versions at once, you should read all the steps from all the involved versions.
+If you need to jump several versions at once, you should read all the steps from all the intermediate versions.
 For example, to jump from **v1.2** to **v1.5**, you need to first follow the steps in version **v1.3**, then the steps in version **v1.4** and finally the steps in version **v1.5**.